More about AWS FSx

 - Using FSx for ONTAP to Enhance Kubernetes and Container Capabilities

 The infrastructure elasticity and pay-per-use pricing model were two key factors that drove many organizations to shift workloads towards the cloud in the past decade, including file sharing.
-Today, the cloud-based file storage offering widens further with the launch of the new Amazon FSx for NetApp ONTAP service.
+To meet this need, Amazon introduced the AWS FSx series, offering native AWS file services tailored to specific file systems.
+For ONTAP users, that service is Amazon FSx for NetApp ONTAP.